Links for the needed files: https://www.dropbox.com/s/erjc11xlb34cdo7/Case%206%20-%20Balanced%20Vols%20%28May%202020%29.sdb?dl=0

 Case 1 – Best Fit Plane

-The platform we wish to level is 130x70m in size.
+The platform we wish to create is 130x70m in size.
 In this case, we need a plane surface but not necessarily horizontal.
-Here we will use the Trend surface found in the Design menu.
-This uses the List option to identify points used to define the trend surface.
+This is best achieved using a Trend surface.
+This uses the List option to identify points used to define this best-fit trend surface.

-Note: A list is a useful tool which normally works in conjunction with the Pick option.
+Note: List is a useful tool which normally works in conjunction with the Pick option.
 In graphics, points on the List will be identified with a blue or yellow blob, depending upon background colour and greenish in the project grid (spreadsheet).
 The latter turn red when selected.
-Also note the List point count in graphics, bottom right (191 selected below).
+Also note the List point count in graphics, bottom right (151 selected below).